Rickz75/volume/README.md

 ## Usage

-Consider adding the binary to your path, [like so](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).
+Consider adding the binary to your path.

 Retrieve the master volume.